k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 <h4><strong>strings</strong></h4>
 </td>
 <td width="433">
-<p>Various strings manipulation functions, such as Concat, Split, Trim.</p>
+<p>Various string manipulation functions, such as Concat, Split or Trim.</p>
 <p>Graphit and JsonStringify Actors are also included in this category.</p>
 </td>
 <td width="600">
-<p><strong>Regex</strong> Actor finds sub strings within an input string using a regular expression.
-The actor will try and find all matches of the pattern within the input string and return them.&nbsp;When using matching groups, the result will be the content of the matching group instead of the whole match.</p>
+<p><li><strong>Regex</strong> Actor finds sub strings in an input string using a regular expression.
+The actor will try and find all matches of the pattern within the input string and return them.&nbsp;When using matching groups, the result is the content of the matching group instead of the whole match.</p>
-<p>For example, in the string 'ABCDEF' the pattern 'C.E' will return ['CDE'], where as 'C(.)E' will return ['D'].</p>
+<p>For example, in the 'ABCDEF'string, the 'C.E' pattern returns ['CDE'], whereas 'C(.)E' returns ['D'].</p>
 <p><strong>Graphit</strong> Actor executes Graphit logic for data serialization.
-Parameters to the graphit execution are picked up from input arguments or, if not there, from the params input argument.</p>
+Parameters to the Graphit execution are picked up from input arguments or, if not there, from the params input argument.</p>
-<p>The inputs are: the&nbsp;Logical Unit containing the Graphit file (the initial value is k2_ws),&nbsp;the Graphit file name,&nbsp; the required output format (the initla value is JSON) and the parameters for the Graphit execution.
+<p>The inputs are:
+<li>LU containing the Graphit file (the initial value is k2_ws).
+<li>Graphit filename.
+<li>Required output format (inital value = JSON).
+<li>Parameters for Graphit execution.

 The Actor looks first at the input parameters (first level) and, if not found there, looks at the params input argument.</p>
 </td>
  <tr>
 <td width="210">